Partner with us

 Our relationship with Comhlámh

 We are also a member of Comhlámh, a membership and supporter organisation for volunteers and development workers, and continue to be a committed signatory to the Comhlámh Code of Good Practice for Volunteer Sending Agencies.
 This is a set of standards put in place for organisations involved in facilitating international volunteer placements in developing countries.
-We have obtained the Comprehensive Compliance Standard, which is the highest given.
+We were delighted to be the first organisation to be found fully complaint with all of the Comhlámh Code of Good Practice indicators and obtain the Comprehensive Compliance Standard, which is the highest given.
 The focus of this is to ensure that a positive impact is made on the volunteer, volunteer sending organisation and local community.
 Being a member of Comhlámh has allowed us to nurture relationships with compatible development organisations and increase public engagement in development issues.
 VSO volunteers are made aware of Comhlámh’s Returned Volunteer weekends and other events that help them connect with like-minded people and remain engaged with development issues when they finish their placement.

 Our relationship with RCPI